DSB011/BootcampProject/README.md

 Q3.
 The Unique Counts of Names Progression Over The Century per Gender

-# Observation:
+# Observation 3:
 * The name uniqueness has a significant increase with a new influx of immigrants from the 1990s onward.
 * The Total Unique Names in Each State

-# Observation:
+# Observation 4:
 * States CA and NY have the highest number of unique names across all states

 # Uniqueness
-● Overall, there is an increase in “new” baby names overall, and particularly from 1970 onward.
+Overall, there is an increase in “new” baby names overall, and particularly from 1970 onward.
 ○ One reason for this is U.S. population growth in general (Baby Boomers… now millennials).
 There are more names, therefore, more opportunities for